Planck 2013 results. VI. High Frequency Instrument data processing: Data consistency and validation

 \subsubsection{Noise estimation bias from half-ring maps}

-A detailed comparison of the power spectra of the sum and difference of half-ring maps shows a constant offset of a few percent at large multipole.
+A detailed comparison of the power spectra of the sum and difference of half-ring maps shows a constant offset of a few percent at high multipoles.
 At these scales, there is no longer any signal remaining in the sum map, due to the beam cut-off (see Fig.~\ref{fig:HRD_bias} for an example), and we would expect that the difference map spectrum would give a precise determination of the high-$\ell$ tail of the sum map, while it is actually slightly below.
 This offset shows that a noise estimate from half-ring maps difference is a slightly biased indicator of noise in the sum maps.
 This results from the deglitching algorithm.

 In the first step, the pipeline estimates the signal by averaging the timelines into rings.
 This signal estimate is removed in order to aid detection of glitches by comparison with the noise level.
-Each positive sample at least $3\sigma$ above the noise level is flagged as a glitch.
+Each positive sample greater than three times the noise level is flagged as a glitch.
 One side effect of this thresholding is that the positive tail of the timeline noise distribution is now clipped at $3\sigma$.
 Note that the signal estimate within a ring is of course still noisy, so that its removal from the timeline before deglitching subtracts this residual noise component periodically (coherently at all harmonics of the spin frequency), in effect periodically modulating (in both half-rings) the flagging and clipping level of the noise distribution.
 In the difference of half-ring maps, this common contamination disappears, while it is present in the sum map, leading to this slight bias.

 Figure~\ref{fig:HRD_bias} shows that the inclusion of the deglitching step in simulations accounts quantitatively for the difference in the power spectra of the sum and difference of half-ring maps.
-By fitting the ratio of the spectra of sum and difference maps (masked to retain 37\,\% of the sky) at very high $\ell$ (around $\ell\sim7000$) one finds the level of the bias which are given in table~\ref{tab:bias_correction}.
+By fitting the ratio of the spectra of sum and difference maps (masked to retain 37\,\% of the sky) at very high $\ell$ (around $\ell\sim7000$---not shown in the figure) one finds the bias levels which are given in Table~\ref{tab:bias_correction}.